-PPC VS PPM
+PPC VS PPM Digital Marketing

 It’s hard to say which is best for your business and your industry.
-If your goal is optimization of an existing, profitable campaign, this is typically a question best left to the professionals, but if your goal is just to start somewhere with paid advertising, we’ve found that Pay Per Click ads are lower risk and more predictable.
+If your goal is optimization of existing, profitable campaigns, this is typically a question best left to the professionals, but if your goal is just to start somewhere with paid advertising, we’ve found that Pay Per Click ads are lower risk and more predictable.

 With Pay Per Click advertisements, you remove a major variable – click-through rate (CTR) – from your ad profitability calculations.
 When you use PPM advertising, you have to calculate the percentage of users who click your ad and the percentage of people who buy your advertised product, then compare this against the lifetime value of the customer to determine whether or not the advertising is profitable.
 With PPC advertising, you don’t really care what percentage of users click your advertisement, you only pay for the ones that do.
 Your goal, then, is just to get as many high-quality clicks (from people likely to buy) as possible.
 This is one of the main differences of impressions vs clicks.